n-long/WGApipeline/README.md

 #### Create orthology map with [Mercator](https://github.com/hyphaltip/cndtools/tree/master/apps/mercator)

 Rename exon GFF annotation to be the same as genome file (i.e. genome.fasta & genome.gff) and follow steps in link above.

-This program is particularly useful since it assembles scaffolds into larger ones if ordering of exon anchors is continuous across all genomes.
-Even better if one genome is of reference quality.
+We are aiming to reduce the uncertainty in de novo assemblies by limiting the comparison to stretches of sequence (orthologous runs) shared across genomes.
+In some instances, scaffolds/contigs will be assembled into larger ones if the anchors (coding exons) extend across the boundaries of scaffolds in all genomes.
+This inference is improved if you have a reference quality genome.
+[See pg.
+37-39 of Colin Dewey's disseration for details](http://www.eecs.berkeley.edu/Pubs/TechRpts/2006/EECS-2006-104.pdf).

 #### Genome alignment

 In the Mercator output directory, you will find a series of numbered folders containing the orthologous sequences.
-These represent a much smaller percentage of the original genome, but the burden of sequencing artifacts will be further reduced by removing everything except conserved coding regions and the regions between them, validated by cross-genome ordering comparison ([see pg.
-37-39 of Colin Dewey's disseration for details](http://www.eecs.berkeley.edu/Pubs/TechRpts/2006/EECS-2006-104.pdf))
+This program is particularly useful since it assembles scaffolds into larger ones if ordering of exon anchors is continuous across all genomes.These represent a much smaller percentage of the original genome, but the burden of sequencing artifacts will be further reduced by removing everything except conserved coding regions and the regions between them, validated by cross-genome ordering comparison

 I prefer the [progressiveCactus](https://github.com/glennhickey/progressiveCactus) aligner for this task, built on the existing work of LastZ and Pecan.
 Even though it is version 0.0, it has already been used in [publications](https://scholar.google.com/scholar?hl=en&q=progressivecactus&btnG=&as_sdt=1%2C44&as_sdtp=) and has not thrown any runtime errors even using whole genome sequence.
 The accompanying [HALtools](https://github.com/glennhickey/hal/blob/master/README.md) can detect multiple mutation types (inversions, duplications, deletions, etc.) and includes support for detecting constrained elements (PhyloP).
 The rest of this document assumes you have progressiveCactus and HALtools installed and in your path.